Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 ```

 - [x] A set of all the multiples of 3 less than 100.
-- [ ] A set of all the number from 0 to 100 multiplied by 3.
+- [ ] A set of all the numbers from 0 to 100 multiplied by 3.
 - [ ] A list of all the multiples of 3 less than 100.
 - [ ] A set of all the multiples of 3 less than 100 excluding 0.